leonard01/PayRoc_Test/README.md

 - Generates random temperature values in either Celsius or Fahrenheit.
 - Generates random wind speed values in km/h.
 - Adds a random cardinal or ordinal direction.
-- Includes a random integer (0 to 100).
+- Includes a random integer (0 to 100) signifying precipitation chance.
 - Allows the user to specify the number of batches to generate.
 - Each new batch has a timestamp that is a random number of minutes in the future.